Raisin Sweet Potato Cookies

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the egg, sweet potato and vanilla.
 Combine the flour, baking powder, cinnamon, baking soda, salt and allspice; gradually add to creamed mixture and mix well.
 Fold in pecans and raisins.

 - Drop by tablespoonfuls 1 in. apart onto ungreased baking sheets.
-Bake at 375° for 10-12 minutes or until edges begin to brown.
+Bake at 375° until edges begin to brown, for 10-12 minutes.
 Cool for 1 minute before removing to wire racks.
 Store in an airtight container.

 Nutrition Facts1 cookie: 81 calories, 5g fat (2g saturated fat), 12mg cholesterol, 61mg sodium, 10g carbohydrate (5g sugars, 1g fiber), 1g protein.